robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 # VST3 interfaces

-We currently support all VST 3.0.0 interfaces with the exception of `IUnitData`.
-See
-[docs/vst3.md](https://github.com/robbert-vdh/yabridge/blob/master/docs/vst3.md)
-for more information on how the serialization works.
+We currently support all VST 3.0.0 interfaces.
+See [docs/vst3.md](https://github.com/robbert-vdh/yabridge/blob/master/docs/vst3.md) for more information on how the serialization works.